topeterk/HitCounterManager/README.md

   > Example: _"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files_

 ### Changing layout and design
 You can modify or create new custom designs.
 Simply modify or create a new HTML, CSS or Javascript files based on any of the pre-delivered designs.
-For example, the style like background color, font color or sizes can be easily modified in the CSS files.
+For example, the style like **background color, font color or sizes can be easily modified in the CSS files**.
 You can modify the [HitCounter.template](HitCounter.template) which comes with the installation or you can create an own template file to set custom settings for your designs at a single location.
 > The application is using JavaScript syntax when writing data into the output file.
 Therefore the template has to have a line with the text **HITCOUNTER_LIST_START** which is the starting mark.
 The mark with all further lines will be replaced with the JavaScript equivalent of the application's current data.
 This replacement is done until the **HITCOUNTER_LIST_END** text mark is reached.
 Eventually it means **you are 100% free in the design of your hit counter**.